Vancouver is changing and so have signs and technology. There are now more signs and different kinds of electronic and digital signs available.

 - Electronic signage

 Thank you to everyone who shared their thoughts as part of the Sign By-law review phase 2 online survey.
-We're now summarizing the feedback and will share the results soon.

 The information you provided will help us create a draft framework for this kind of signage in Vancouver, including ideas for how to regulate them.
-We'll be asking for more feedback on policy options in spring 2020.
+We'll be asking for more feedback on policy options in mid 2020.

 Since launching phase 2 of the Sign By-law review in fall 2019, we’ve hosted two open houses sessions that were held on November 23 and 27, 2019.